Bootcamp & Battle Scars – the great integration situation

 Managing Director, Argus Heating Limited

-IMS provided a way to set goals and motivate our team to solve problems we didn’t think we were ever going to be able to deal with.
-This has led to a culture change and as a result we continue to reap the benefits.
+IMS Projects provided a way to set goals and motivate our team to solve problems we didn’t think we were ever going to be able to deal with.
+This has helped lead to a culture change and as a result we continue to reap the benefits from the Programme.

 IMS’s customised approach has successfully wrapped the manual around each business rather than the business around the manual.